Data Access Security

 Note:

-Sisense supports up to 3500 values in the result set of a specific dimension (column and table).
-If the number of Values built based on your rules exceeds 3500, try a different approach.
+Sisense supports up to 1450 values in the result set of a specific dimension (column and table).
+In some cases, up to 3500 values may be supported.
+If the number of Values built based on your rules exceeds 3500, and possibly even exceeding 1450, try a different approach.
 For example, instead of excluded values, try including them in your rule or create multiple rules.

 -